Do I Need Studio Monitor Stands For Speakers When Mixing Audio In Film And Video Production?

 20210621 165536

 The cable channels in my stands before the plastic cover is attached.
-The core behind the channels are filled with dried sand for extra stability and reduced resonance and transfer of sound waves to the floor.
+The core behind the channels is filled with dried sand for extra stability, reduced resonance, and sound wave transfer to the floor.

 The column that supports the upper plate sometimes has hollow channels to run the cables from the studio monitors.
 Hiding the cables creates a tidier appearance and reduces the risk of electrical interference.